 The River Conditions map displays Big Hole River stream gage locations and readings, Drought Management Plan trigger locations, and developing streamflow and temperature trends.

-BHWC pays ~$9,000 each year in operating fees to keep the Big Hole River’s stream gages online.
+BHWC pays over $9,000 each year in operating fees to keep the Big Hole River’s stream gages online.
 Do you or your business use the gages?
 Can you pitch in?

 ABOUT THE RIVER CONDITIONS TOOL